-SenseMaker® can be adapted to serve a wide range of purposes, some we have not even dreamed up yet your project could be the first of its kind!
-Get in touch with the Cynefin team by emailing cynefin@ cognitive-edge.com.
+SENSEMAKER® can be adapted to serve a wide range of purposes, some we have not even dreamed up yet-your project could be the first of its kind!
+Get in touch with the Cynefin team by emailing cynefin@cognitive-edge.com.
 We also offer a virtual mentoring course, Virtual Quick Start, to help you create your own SenseMaker® framework, along with many other training sessions.

-Explore SenseMaker® Virtual Quick Start
+Click below to explore SenseMaker® Virtual Quick Start